State Taxes at a Glance – Arizona

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three

-- Schedules – Arizona has only one schedule of rates for UI taxes
+- Schedules – Arizona has multiple schedules for rates for UI taxes

-Most states have the 183 day rule to be considered a resident for tax purposes.
-Another rule to keep in mind is, you are presumed to be a resident if spend more that 9 months in aggregate in Arizona in a taxable year.
+Most states have the 183-day rule to be presumed a resident for tax purposes.
+But not Arizona.
+Keep in mind, you are presumed to be a resident if spend more that 9 months in aggregate in Arizona in a taxable year.

 Arizona Business Entities – LLCs